 - A .50 probability (50%) one-tailed test, you would have to set the two-tailed test to 1.00 probability (0%).

-The last example shows that it is absolutely certain one of the samples will be higher than the other (or both are equal); which means that a one-tailed test below 50% cannot be done.
+The last example shows it is absolutely certain one sample will be higher than the other (or both equal); which means that one-tailed tests below 50% cannot be done.

 How to set in Companion